 - $6,100 (Intensive + 2 weeks)

-- Lodging: Participants are responsible for own lodging arrangements; discounted rates available.
+- Lodging: Participants are responsible for own lodging arrangements; discounted rates available for the intensive weekend

 - Parking: Provided by the Center for Bioethics.